Amorphophallus konjac: East Asia

 Japanese konnyaku is made by mixing konjac flour with water and limewater.
+Konjac cannot be eaten raw because it contains oxalic acid.
+The product comes in various shades of gray; konnyaku made from corm are naturally dark, while those made from konjac flour are white.
 Hijiki is often added for the characteristic dark color and flavor.
-Without additives for color, konjac is white.
 It is then boiled and cooled to solidify.
 Konjac made in noodle form is called shirataki and used in foods such as sukiyaki and gyūdon.

+Konjac has been used in Japan since the 6th century, as a supposed medicinal food.
+Japanese documents from around the 18th century mentions its intestinal cleansing property.
+Nakajima Toemon developed a method to produce konjac flour in 1776, which are more durable for transportation and storage, contributing to their wider consumption.

 Konjac is consumed in parts of China's Sichuan province; the corm is called moyu (魔芋 (demonic taro)), and the jelly is called "konjac tofu" (魔芋豆腐 móyù dòufu) or "snow konjac" (雪魔芋 xuě móyù).

-In Vietnam, konjac is mainly grown in An Giang province.
+In Vietnam, konjac is mainly grown in the An Giang province.
 The corms are collected and processed into flour.
 The flour is used to make drinks, cakes, and noodles.

 Traditional medicine

 The dried corm of the konjac plant contains around 40% glucomannan gum.
-This polysaccharide makes konjac jelly a viscous substance that may be used in traditional Chinese medicine.
+This polysaccharide makes konjac jelly, a viscous substance that may be used in traditional Chinese medicine.

 Fruit jelly

-Konjac can also be made into a popular East Asian fruit jelly snack, known variously in the United States as lychee cups (after a typical flavor) or konjac candy, usually served in bite-sized plastic cups.
+Konjac can also be made into a popular East Asian fruit jelly snack, known variously in the US as lychee cups (after a typical flavor) or konjac candy, usually served in bite-sized plastic cups.
+This fruit jelly was first sold in Japan in 1979.